Blog

 CRM stands for Customer Relationship Management.
 It’s a better way of managing relationships with customers and potential customers – better for the customers and better for the banks and credit unions.

 CRM refers to software you license to better track and manage customer data such as their core account information, online banking, bill pay, card services, and more.
-It also helps your bank or credit union keep track of customer interactions, and provides a better picture of what comes next.
+It also helps your bank or credit union keep track of customer interactions and provides a better picture of what comes next.
 CRM organizes the information into a clear and easy-to-use customer profile that stays up-to-date and thus improves every customer interaction.

 Although CRM is a software application, it is so much more than IT-managed technology.
 It significantly streamlines work for banking staff, which increases productivity and morale, and leaves more time for customer engagement.